 BETYdb includes data obtained through extensive literature review of target species in addition to data collected from the Energy Farm at the University of Illinois, and by our collaborators.
 The BETYdb database contains trait and yield data for a wide range of plant species so that it is possible to estimate the distribution of plant traits for broad phylogenetic groups and plant functional types.

-An annotated, interactive schema can be accessed on the website by selecting "Docs --> Schema".
+An annotated, interactive database schema can be accessed on the BETYdb website by selecting "Docs --> Schema".